 In my time here, I have found that the magic of Wilderness Awareness School is based in the community of people surrounding it who are undertaking the difficult effort in seeking meaningful connection in today’s complex world.
 It is our hope that our graduates use that connection to be a voice for the living world.
 I recently received the amazing opportunity to put this into practice along with other graduates.

 In the summer of 2015, wildlife photographer and fellow WAS tracking programs instructor, David Moskowitz, started to explore the remote inland Pacific Northwest to photograph some of the most elusive large mammals on the continent – the endangered mountain caribou.
-He reached out to me and two other The Immersion Grads, Kim Shelton (The Immersion ’11), and filmmaker, Colin Arisman (The Immersion ’15) as collaborators.
+He reached out to me and two other Immersion Grads, Kim Shelton (class of 2011), and filmmaker, Colin Arisman (class of 2015) as collaborators.
 Together, we created a visual storytelling collective called the Mountain Caribou Initiative aimed at documenting these animals through photography and film before it was too late.
 Our largest project in this endeavor, completed in early Summer, 2017, was the production of the documentary Last Stand: The Vanishing Caribou Rainforest.

 What is oftentimes a playground for many of us who choose to leave the comforts of our homes to seek adventure, is a home in and of itself to others – both human and non-human.
 And in some cases, it’s their last refuge.
 As people who love, care, and advocate for wild places, it is important that we remember this.

 One of the big themes for all of us on the project was asking the question “What is the responsibility of people who have cultivated a deep connection to the natural world in the 21st century?”
 At WAS, we do not want nature connection to simply be a hobby or a pastime.
 It is important that the relationships built are a motivating factor for people to ask “What steps can I take to advocate for our communities, both human and non-human?”